2 min read

 Planning Opportunities for Qualified Small Businesses and Updated IRC Section 1202 Rules Under the OBBBA

-For entrepreneurs, investors, and founders, recent updates to the Opportunity to Build Better Businesses Act (OBBBA) expand one of the most powerful tax-planning tools available: the Qualified Small Business Stock (QSBS) exclusion under IRC Section 1202.
+For entrepreneurs, investors, and founders, recent updates to the One Big Beautiful Bill Act (OBBBA) expand one of the most powerful tax-planning tools available: the Qualified Small Business Stock (QSBS) exclusion under IRC Section 1202.

-With larger potential capital-gain exclusions and a shorter holding period for newly issued shares, the OBBBA offers meaningful opportunities, but also introduces new complexity.
+With larger potential capital-gain exclusions and a shorter holding period for newly issued shares, the OBBBA expands meaningful opportunities for significant tax savings.
 Careful planning and documentation are key to taking full advantage.

 What Are the QSBS Eligibility Requirements?